MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: EPEC Analysis and Solutions

-In this section, we use backward induction to investigate the existence and uniqueness of the equilibria at two levels, i.e., the optimal computation and communication resource allocation of MUs at the lower level and the optimal reward decisions of MSPs at the upper level.
+In this section, we utilize backward induction to analyze the EPEC formulated in~\eqref{pro-epec}.
+Specifically, we prove the existence and uniqueness of the equilibrium solutions at two hierarchical levels: (1) the optimal allocation of computational and communication resources for MUs (lower level), and (2) the optimal reward decisions for MSPs (upper level).